gsinghjay/jaysinghdevs/_posts/2023-04-10-what-is-mdm-enabled.md

 An MDM-enabled user is an account on a macOS device that has been granted additional privileges by the Mobile Device Management (MDM) server.
 These privileges allow the MDM server to manage user-level settings and configurations on the device.

 However, having multiple MDM-enabled users on a single device can create management and security challenges.
 This is why it's generally recommended to have only one MDM-enabled user account.
-Here are some reasons behind this recommendation:

-It's important to note that best practices for macOS device management often recommend avoiding MDM-enabled user accounts altogether.
-Instead, it is advised to use standard local accounts in combination with an MDM solution like Jamf Pro

 ### Why are multiple MDM-Enabled users bad?